rayid-mojumder/rayid-mojumder.github.io/_pages/awards.md

 ---
-layout: distill
+layout: default
 permalink: /awards/
 title: Awards
 nav: true
 nav_order: 3
-description: Trial desciption
+description: I am pleased to share some of the recognitions I have received over the years.
 toc:
   sidebar: left
 ---